almario-janallen/SeleniumPractice/README.md

 - Introduced exception handling using try-catch-finally
 - Created and used custom exceptions for realistic QA scenarios

+### ✅ Day 7: File I/O with QA Context
+- Read test case results from a file using BufferedReader
+- Wrote a test summary report and logged errors using BufferedWriter
+- Integrated custom exceptions for input validation (e.g., InvalidTestResultException)

 ## How to Run

 1. Clone this repo